platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 [Contact support](/overview/get-support.md)

 We are here to help.
-Please include as much detail as possible (we will be able to provide quicker help).
+Please include as much detail as possible (we can provide quicker help).